What is Plastic pollution:

-- Plastic waste should be effectively recycled by constructing roads and houses etc. with the plastic waste.
+- Plastic waste should be effectively recycled by constructing roads and houses etc. with plastic waste.

-- We should target at production stage.
+- We should target the production stage.
 Supply of plastic items is too high.
 Manufacturers should be made liable for the waste.

 What is your opinion on this topic?
 Express your thoughts in the comment section below.
 Subscribe to our blog to read answers to trending GD topics.